Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You are automating the testing process for your company.

-You need to automate Ul testing of a web application.
+You need to automate UI testing of a web application.

 Which framework should you use?